 You already know that dried produce will keep far longer than fresh.
 But how much longer?
 The shelf life of our premium dehydrated and freeze dried vegetables lasts up to two years, but your veggies can last longer if stored in the right way.
-These four tips will help you store your dried vegetables and lengthen the shelf life (keeping them just as delicious as they were the day you brought them home).
+These four tips will help you store your dried vegetables and lengthen the shelf life of dehydrated food. (keeping them just as delicious as they were the day you brought them home).

 1. Store all your dried vegetables in airtight containers in a cool, dark place.

 We package our dried veggies in sealed, airtight containers that are convenient for everyday cooking.
 You might be tempted to keep those ingredients handy by storing them on your kitchen counter right next to the stove–but that will minimize their shelf life.

 Heat, light, and air are three of the biggest causes of food spoilage (whether that food is fresh or dried).
 Oxidation and photodegradation are natural processes that decline the quality and nutritional content of vegetables.
 A dark, cool shelf in a pantry or cabinet will be a much better place for long-term storage of your dried vegetables.